-At the Industrial Automation Forum at Hannover Messe, Bruno Adam, our Mobile Business Director Europe, answers how the manufacturing process is evolving and why factories, driven by greater product customisation, will move from traditional linear models of conveyors and autonomous guided vehicles (AGVs) to more intelligent types of mobile robots.
+Bruno Adam, our Mobile Business Director Europe, answers how the manufacturing process is evolving and why factories, driven by greater product customisation, will move from traditional linear models of conveyors and autonomous guided vehicles (AGVs) to more intelligent types of mobile robots.

 What does automation and digitalization mean to you?

 It is a fact that automation and digitalization can bring a huge benefit to your production lines on the factory floor.
 The same techniques are also used to automate efficiently your warehouses for components and semi-finished goods as well as the finished ones.

 However you might observe a significant amount of manual handling within the intra-logistics between semi-finished to production and end of line and finished good warehousing prior to shipment.
 AGV’s have replaced in some places the manual cart but the inflexibility of such solutions have opened the way to the next generation of mobile robotics: the Autonomous Intelligent Vehicles (AIV).
 AIVs offer you more flexibility.